apache/pekko/docs/src/main/paradox/discovery/index.md

 Java
 :  @@snip [CompileOnlyTest.java](/discovery/src/test/java/jdoc/org/apache/pekko/discovery/CompileOnlyTest.java) { #full }

-Port can be used when a service opens multiple ports e.g. a HTTP port and an Pekko remoting port.
+Port can be used when a service opens multiple ports e.g. a HTTP port and a Pekko remoting port.

 ## Discovery Method: DNS